yuvi-18/java-script/README.md

 # java-script
-This is a practice folder or notes for java script where i have kept some important points about js such as :
+This is a practice folder or notes for java script where i have kept some important points about js such as:

 ## questions or mini projects
 ## practice folder